Photo Gossip: Angela Davis

-Sorting through his photos of beautiful women, them and the stash of reggae celebrities, I hadn't expected to find the Angela Davis in his collection and when RA confirmed that it was indeed, without doubt the Angela Davis, the details emerged!
+Sorting through his photos of beautiful women, them and the stash of reggae celebrities, I hadn't expected to find the Angela Davis in his collection!
+Details please!

 Turns out that the shot was taken whilst he was 'resident photographer' at a nightclub in Paddington, Not any old Club mind.
 The 'fabulous' 'Q' Club; which, back in the day, if you were into reggae, was one of London's hottest venues.
 At least it was amongst the reggae fraternity.

 Based in Paddington, West London, the club back then, garnered legendary statues.
 A club frequented by the good and the great (and the rest) including the likes of Desmond Decker, the Wailers, Jimmy Cliff, Misty In Roots to name but a few.
 Some of whom R A Albert got to photograph!